AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

     * [Versions](/help/sites-authoring/working-with-page-versions.md)
     * [Workflows](/help/sites-authoring/workflows-applying.md)

-       * with the exception of [transient workflows](/help/sites-developing/workflows.md#transient-workflows) as no history information is saved for these
+       * except for [transient workflows](/help/sites-developing/workflows.md#transient-workflows) because no history information is saved for these

     * and Show All